-As shown in Figure 6 (a), when the length of summary is 'Short', the performance of the proposed method (IGR+MMR+QA) is almost same as the baselines IGR+MMR+QB and IGR+MMR+QB+NE, while IGR+MMR+QA outperforms the lead method.
+As shown in Figure 6 (a), when the length of summary is 'Short', the performance of the proposed method (IGR+MMR+OA) is almost same as the baselines IGR+MMR+OB and IGR+MMR+OB+NE, while IGR+MMR+QA outperforms the lead method.
 It might be concluded that, for short summaries, words in guestions conveys enough information for summarization.
-On the other hand, in the case of 'Long', the proposed method is predominance over all of baselines and other participating systems as shown in Figure 6 (b).
-In comparison with IGR+MMR, the improvement of the proposed method is remarkable, and it shows that the sentence weight by the QA engine works effectively.
-The evaluation of average coverage based on subjective assessment also shows that the proposed method is better than baselines and other systems, as shown in Figure 7.
+On the other hand, in the case of 'Long', the proposed method is predominance over all of baselines and other participating systems as shown in Figure 6 (b), although we have to take notice of the fact that some of the other systems do not use the information of questions.
+In comparison with IGR+MMR, the improvement of the proposed method is significant, and it shows that the sentence weight by the QA engine works effectively.
+The evaluation of average coverage based on subjective assessment also shows that